Term structure modelling with overnight rates beyond stochastic continuity: Hedging in the presence of stochastic discontinuities

 where $\theta\in\Lloc([0,T])$ and $f_i(\cdot):\Omega\times B\to\R$ is a $(\cF_{s_i-}\otimes\ccB(B))$-measurable function such that $E[f_i(\xi_i)|\cF_{s_i-}] = 0$ a.s., for each $i=1,\ldots,M$. \end{assumption}

-In particular, Assumption \ref{ass:MRP_simple} holds for the model of Section \ref{sec:Hull_White} if the filtration $\FF$ is generated by the pair $(W,J)$.
-Note also that the assumption that the discontinuity dates $\cT$ do not appear in the martingale representation \eqref{eq:MRP_simple} is only made for simplicity of presentation (see Remark \ref{rem:dates}).
+Assumption \ref{ass:MRP_simple} is for instance satisfied in the model of Section \ref{sec:Hull_White} if the filtration $\FF$ is generated by the pair $(W,J)$.
+Note that the assumption that the discontinuity dates $\cT$ do not appear in the martingale representation \eqref{eq:MRP_simple} is only made for simplicity of presentation.

 We suppose that the market contains a traded security with $S^0$-discounted price process $X=(X_t)_{t\in[0,T]}$, assumed to be a special semimartingale with canonical decomposition